The population of Student Veterans across college campuses is dramatically increasing.

 There are increasing numbers of military Service Members that are using Government Issued (GI) education benefits for postsecondary education.
 Although there are numerous GI education benefit programs, the most generous educational benefit is the Post 9/11 GI Bill® that covers tuition and stipends for books (Rumann, et al., 2011).
 According to Veteran Affairs, there are presently over 300,000 current and former Service Members that are using the Post-9/11 GI educational benefits (United States Department of Veteran Affairs, 2013).

-Please see the following links for more information on GI education benefits:
+Please see the following link for more information on GI education benefits:

 Characteristics of Student Veterans